omidarmat/onLearn/threejs.md

 ### Creating a camera

 Here we will use the `PerspectiveCamera` class to create a camera object.
-This class needss 2 essential parameters to be instantiated:
+This class needs 2 essential parameters to be instantiated:

-1. Field of view: Detemines how large your view angle is.
-It is expresses in **degrees** and corresponds to the vertical vision angle.
+1. **Field of view:** Detemines how large your view angle is.
+It is expressed in **degrees** and corresponds to the vertical vision angle.
-2. Aspect ratio: The width of the canvas divided by its height.
+2. **Aspect ratio:** The width of the canvas divided by its height.

 ```js
 /**